rssh/dotty-cps-async/_sources/BasicUsage.rst.txt

   </details>

-As transformation technique we use optimized monadic transform, the number of monadic brackets is the same as the numer of ``await`` s in code.
+As transformation technique we use optimized monadic transform, the number of monadic brackets is the same as the number of |await|_ s in the source code.
 You can read the :ref:`notes about implementation details <random-notes>`.

 .. rubric:: Footnotes

-.. [#f1] The definitions are simplified, in reality they are more complex, because we want infer the type of expression independently from the type of monad.
+.. [#f1] The definitions are simplified, in reality they are more complex, because we want infer the type of the expression independently from the type of monad.

 .. ###########################################################################